-On-line adaptation algorithm.
+Online adaptation algorithm.
 Both bounds were individually validated using artificial problems.
 The patchquilt integration of them resulted in a theory providing guidelines on how to set the critical parameters of both LCSs.
-For a fixed population size, β and θ{GA} should be configured according to the imbalance ratio between large niches and small niches4 that lay closely on the feature space (ir_n) .
-Nonetheless, ir_n is unknown for real-world problems and can hardly be estimated before running LCSs.
-Thus, we propose an algorithm that estimates ir_n from information that intrinsically resides in over-general classifiers.
-Over-general classifiers cover several niches that lay nearby in the feature space.
-By computing the number of examples covered per class of an over-general classifier, we can estimate the imbalance ratio between these niches.
+For a fixed population size, β and θ{GA} should be configured according to the imbalance ratio between big niches and small niches4 that lay closely on the feature space (ir_n) .
+Nonetheless, ir_n is unknown for real-world problems, and can hardly be estimated before running LCSs.
+Thus, we propose an algorithm that estimates ir_n from information that intrinsically resides in overgeneral classifiers.
+Overgeneral classifiers cover several niches that lay nearby on the feature space.
+By computing the number of examples covered per class of an overgeneral classifier, we can estimate the imbalance ratio between these niches.
 Note that this strategy permits not only to detect small disjuncts, but also to calculate an estimate of the imbalance ratio between these small disjuncts and their neighbors.